Coprime commutators in profinite groups: Main result

 \begin{lemma} Suppose $G=PA$, where $P$ is a normal pro-$p$ subgroup and $A$ is a pronilpotent $p'$-subgroup.
 Then $[P,A]$ is finite-by-procyclic. \end{lemma}

 \begin{proof} As in the proof of the previous lemma, without loss of generality, we assume that $P=[P,A]$.
 In view of Lemma~\ref{2}, by passing to the quotient $G/C_A(P)$, we can assume that $A$ is finite.
 For each $a\in A$, by Lemma~\ref{000}, the subgroup $[P,a]$ is finite-by-procyclic.
-Hence, in view of Lemma~\ref{subgrchar}, for any $a\in A$ we can choose a finite normal subgroup $N_a$ in $G$ such that the image of $[P,a]$ in $G/N_a$ is procyclic.
+By Lemma~\ref{subgrchar}, for any $a\in A$, the subgroup $[P,a]$ has a finite characteristic subgroup $M_a$ such that $[P,a]/M_a$ is procyclic.
+Then $M_a$ is a normal subgroup of $P$.
+Let $N_a=M_a^A$ be the normal closure of $M_a$ in $G$.
+Observe that $N_a$ is finite and the image of $[P,a]$ in $G/N_a$ is procyclic.
 Set $N=\prod_{a\in A}N_a$ and pass to the quotient $G/N$.
 In this quotient the image of $[P,a]$ is procyclic for each $a\in A$.
 Therefore in any finite continuous homomorphic image $Q$ of $G/N$ we are in the position to apply Lemma~\ref{cyclic_sinks} and obtain that any element of $Q$ admits an Engel sink generating a cyclic subgroup.
 Then, in view of Theorem~\ref{AS19}, $\gamma_\infty(Q)$ is cyclic for any finite continuous homomorphic image $Q$ of $G/N$.
 Thus $\gamma_\infty(G/N)$ is procyclic and, since $N$ is finite, we conclude that $\gamma_\infty(G)=[P,A]$ is finite-by-procyclic, as desired. \end{proof}

 We introduce another observation that will be useful in the subsequent arguments. \begin{remark} In a profinite group $K$, given $t\in K$ and an open normal subgroup $N$ of $K$, any coset $tN$ contains an element $z$ such that $\pi(z)$ is finite. \end{remark} Indeed, set $\pi=\pi([K:N])$ and write an element $s\in tN$ in the form $s=zw$, where $z$ is a generator of the $\pi$-part of $\langle s\rangle$ and $w$ is a generator of the $\pi'$-part of $\langle s\rangle$.
 It follows that $w\in N$, so $sN=zN$ and $\pi(z)$ is finite.